IODD TRIM Tool

 ## 1. Overview

-The IODD TRIM Tool is a Windows-exclusive application designed to send TRIM commands to **external SSDs connected via a USB-SATA bridge**.
+IODD TRIM Tool is a Windows utility for sending TRIM commands to **external SSDs connected through USB-SATA bridges**.

 {% hint style="success" %}

-**Universal Compatibility** This tool is **not limited to IODD products**—it supports **all external USB SSDs** from any manufacturer, as long as the USB bridge supports **ATA Pass-Through** or **SCSI UNMAP**.
+**Universal Compatibility** This tool is not limited to IODD products.
+It can work with external USB SSDs from other manufacturers when the USB bridge and SSD support the required TRIM command path.

 {% endhint %}